-This is part two of a series on ‘making mistakes and what do you do?’
+This is part two of a series on ‘responding to mistakes and what do you do?’
 Read part 1 here.

 Live long enough and you’ll make some.
 Try something new and you will make mistakes.